FAQ

 Will the Elevar Chrome Extension Work as Normal for Headless Sites?

-Yes, it will still work!
 The only limitation is you won't be able to use pageview triggers.
 Pageview triggers won't fire because Headless sites technically stay on the same "page" as the shopper navigates through the site - the content just changes dynamically through custom events (e.g. gatsby-route-change).
+However, you will still be able to use click triggers, form submission triggers, and visibility triggers.

 Why Are There Additional Costs for Headless Sites?